.comment-link {margin-left:.6em;}

 "She (Sophie) was scared of everything," Hood told the Edmonton Journal on December 30th.
 "A car would drive by, somebody would get out of their vehicle, honking -- anything would scare her, and she'd run back into the hole."

 In frustration, Hood resorted to the inhumane expedient of attempting to starve Sophie to death by advising others not to feed her.
-Not only is starving a cat patently immoral but it also endangers her life in that it forces her to venture far and wide, mostly at night, in order to search for food.
-That in turn brings her into conflicts with motorists, dogs, and other prolific feline predators.
+Not only is starving a cat patently immoral but it also endangers her life in that it forces her to venture far and wide, primarily at night, in order to search for food.
+That in turn brings her into conflicts with motorists, dogs, and other feline predators.

 "I had to really gain her trust," Hood acknowledged to the Edmonton Journal but anyone who believes that starving a cat is the way to gain its trust is delusional.
 Au contraire, it retards the socialization process.